🐾 Join Our Volunteer Team! 🐾

 Thanks for stopping by — we’re thrilled you’re here and want to be a part of our pawsome team! 💛

-Whether you're walking wiggly pups, snuggling sweet kittens, lending a hand at our thrift store or helping out at fun events, there's a role for every animal lover here.
+Whether you're walking and training wiggly pups, snuggling sweet kittens, lending a hand at our thrift store or helping out at fun events, there's a role for every animal-lover here.

-We are currently on a hiring "paws" for all shelter positions while we get through a large number of applications.
+We are currently wading through a high volume of applications - so please bear with us!
 If you have recently applied to volunteer, we appreciate your patience as we catch up.

 🐾 🐾 🐾 🐾